 Nate: It sure wasn’t on purpose!

 Listen...
-I’ve had a successful career trading and I enjoy teaching others my strategies...
+I’ve had a successful career trading, and I enjoy teaching others my strategies...
 But I will be the first to admit...
 I was a horrible trader when I first started.

-I was addicted to whatever “hot stock tip” I would hear from CNBC or Fox Business at the time.
+I was addicted to whatever “hot stock tip” I would hear from CNBC or Fox Business.

 Host: Let me guess... that didn’t work out well for you?